pinojs/pino/docs/API.md

 const logger2 = pino(pino.destination())
 ```

-`dest` could be both a file or a file descriptor.
+`dest` could be either a file or a file descriptor.
 If it is omitted, it
 will be `process.stdout.fd`.

 The default `stream` is a destination.

 It is based on [`sonic-boom`](https://github.com/mcollina/sonic-boom).

-<a id=".extremie"></a>
+<a id=".extreme"></a>
 # .extreme(dest?)

 Create an extreme mode destination.
 It yields an additional 60% performance.
-There are trade-off's should be understood before usage.
+There are trade-offs that should be understood before usage.
 See [Extreme mode explained](extreme.md).

 ```js